full-stack-ex/tiny-template-engine-arduino/README.md

 Anyway, here are the details in case you need them.
 ## 1. The Template

 Create a template.
 It is a text with the placeholders.
-For example. to create it in the program memory:
+For example, to create it in the program memory:
 ```c++
 static const char* const theTemplate PROGMEM = "\
 ========================\n\